ADVISORY AND CONSULTANCY

 His last book, WILL EISNER: CHAMPION OF THE GRAPHIC NOVEL, was published by Abrams ComicArts in November, 2015.

 Levitz retired from his position leading DC Comics in 2009, to concentrate on his writing, and to begin a career as an educator.
 He has taught courses in Transmedia and the American Graphic Novel at Columbia University, publishing business in Pace University’s graduate school, the graphic novel at Pace’s undergraduate campus, and writing in Manhattanville College’s undergraduate program.
 For the 2014/2105 term, he was the David Pecker Distinguished Visiting Professor at Pace University’s M.S. in Publishing program.
-He is a co-author of the second edition of THE POWER OF COMICS (Bloomsbury, 2015) with Randy Duncan and Matthew Smith, the first college level text for comic studies.
+He is a co-author of the second and third editions of THE POWER OF COMICS (Bloomsbury, 2015 and 2023) with Randy Duncan and Matthew Smith, the first college level text for comic studies.
+He was named an honorary Doctor of Humane Letters by Pace University in 2024.

 As a public speaker, Levitz has delivered keynotes at the places as diverse as the Frankfurt Book Fair, Jupiter’s Digital Kids Conference, and Comic-con International in San Diego, as well as speaking at venues as diverse as Google, M.I.T. and Lucca’s Comics and Games Festival.
 He has been profiled in The New York Times Arts section, interviewed on NPR’s On Point, and in every media vehicle that covers comics regularly.

-Levitz has three children from his marriage to Jeanette Cusimano: Nicole (an executive in the public health field), Philip (an assistant Solicitor General for New York State), and Garret (who followed his father into entertainment).
+Levitz has three children from his marriage to Jeanette Cusimano: Nicole (an executive in the public health field), Philip (a senior assistant Solicitor General for New York State), and Garret (who followed his father into entertainment).